h2020-endeavour/iSDX/pctrl/README.md

 2)	curl -X GET http://ip_participant_controller:api_port/bh/inbound
 3)	curl -X GET http://ip_participant_controller:api_port/bh/inbound/4097
 ```
-By using the GET method with this defined uri's the following output will also be
+By using the GET method with the uri's defined above the following output will be gernated.
-fine granular defined.

 &nbsp;